-Beginning in the Winter 2021 term, we will be implementing a new platform for online end-term course evaluations.
+A new platform for online end-term course evaluations was implemented in the Winter 2021 term.
 Please see the New Course Evaluation System page for additional information.

-You can access the new course evaluation system through this link: evaluationkit.stanford.edu
+You can access the new course evaluation system through this link: course-evaluations.stanford.edu

 Information for customizing your course feedback form is available on the Customize Your Feedback page.